Increasing Flexibility for Hoopers

 Acro Yoga is a great practice for improving your balance and coordination, join a class with your new best bendy friend and have fun!

 Bring your hoop to stretch with you.

 Flowing through the poses with and without a hoop will improve your balance and coordination.
-Try footing hooping through a series of yoga asanas or standing balance poses while knee hula hooping.
+Try footing hooping through a series of yoga asanas or standing balance poses while knee hooping.

 Not sure where to find like minded bendy babes?
 If you have a circus studio join one of the drop in classes and ask around.
-Look into yoga classes and workshop series featuring acro yoga, hula hooping, etc. Join local jams and put yourself out there!
+Look into yoga classes and workshop series featuring acro yoga, hooping, etc. Join local jams and put yourself out there!
 Don't be afraid to ask for support when you need it.

 When in doubt, turn to the internet for never ending inspiration and videos (but don't spend to much time "training" behind your screen).
 There is a never ending source of flexibility training videos on Youtube targeting the muscles groups you want.
-The internet is also a great place to find hula hooping tutorials to help break down some of the advances bendy poses you are going for.
+The internet is also a great place to find hooping tutorials to help break down some of the advances bendy poses you are going for.

 Below I've link some of my favorite flexibility and training videos.

 Short and sweet, where ever and when ever you can, stretch!
 Try stretching during your every day tasks, like brushing your teeth or when you're in the shower (don't fall, that'd be horrible).
 You can stretch while you're waiting for the bus or cooking a meal.
 It's great to keep your body warmed up and those five minutes will make a difference in your practice.